The typical Ligurian cuisine

 Those who wish can take home an “arbanella” of salted anchovies and taste them at home months later.

-Liguria is not only sea, but also mountain.
+Liguria (Italy) is not only sea, but also mountain.
 The wooded areas of the interior of Liguria, have been above all in the past a game reserve.
 Ligurian rabbit cooked with thyme, bay leaf, rosemary, olive oil and taggiasche olives is a recipe left behind by that era.

 Of course, the ingredient that is never lacking in Ligurian cuisine is olive oil, better if extra virgin.